Power Industry

 Membrane technologies have become essential in the oilfield industry due to their efficiency in treating produced water, brine, and other waste streams.
 The typical processes involved are Pretreatment + Ultrafiltration + Reverse Osmosis, with parameters specifically set to ensure optimal water quality.

-Ceramic Microfiltration (MF) Membrane
+Ceramic Microfiltration (MF) Membranes

-Ceramic microfiltration (MF) technology offers robust, high-temperature, and chemical-resistant solutions for oil-water separation.
+Ceramic Microfiltration (MF) technology offers robust, high-temperature, and chemical-resistant solutions for oil-water separation.
 It efficiently separates free and emulsified oil under extreme temperature and pressure conditions, enabling the recovery of valuable hydrocarbons from wastewater streams and reducing waste.

-Hollow Fiber Ultrafiltration (UF) Membrane
+Hollow Fiber Ultrafiltration (UF) Membranes

 The metallurgy industry is integral to extracting, refining, and processing metals essential for construction, manufacturing, transportation, and technology.
 Membrane technology has emerged as a key enabler of sustainable and efficient practices in this sector.
 It enables the treatment and recycling of wastewater, recovery of valuable metals, and removal of impurities.
 These innovations not only reduce freshwater consumption and waste discharge but also ensure compliance with environmental standards, enhancing overall resource efficiency and supporting sustainable metallurgical operations.